wgsl-tooling-wg/wesl-spec/Visibility.md

 Libraries should have the ability to distinguish the public part of the api (and that the language should help with that).
 Then the question becomes whether public or private should be the default.
 A software engineering perspective is a good way to think about the public/private question.
-I mean software engineering in the sense that the api boundary serves as a way to help communication between multiple programmers over time.
+Software engineering perspective in the sense that the api boundary serves as a way to help communication between multiple programmers over time.
 If all the functions are fresh in one programmer’s mind, then a public/private distinction doesn’t matter much.
 On the other hand, if there are multiple engineers involved, api